Professional Chefs Reveal Their Best-Ever Grilling Tips

 Three-Michelin-starred chef Heston Blumenthal, owner of The Fat Duck in Berkshire, England, prefers fine salt for raw meat because it covers a larger surface area, and avoids black pepper, which he says burns during the cooking process.
 He likes sea salt for cooked meat because “the salt crystal releases more flavour when biting into them.”

 Excited to put these grilling tips to the test?
-Check out these summer grilling recipes!
+Check out these quick BBQ recipes that’ll be on the table in 30 minutes.

 Brine lean meats